torrinworx/torrin.me/frontend/public/blog/a-moral-framework.md

 # description
 A philosophy for surviving an uncaring universe.

 I wish to design and build a moral framework, based on a scientific understanding of the universe, to help humans understand and survive an uncaring universe.
 Something that will appeal to and help people from all walks of life, and seek to build a better world through collaboration, rather than division.
+The modern world lacks a source of shared morality that religion has provided for much of human history, the rise of the scientific academic has created new agnostic and spiritual belivers.
+This contemporary and fast growing group is in direct sociological competition with traditional faith followers, this leads to divisive rehtoric and polarization.
+I belive this can be rectified by creating a shared framework of moral abstractions.
+One that etches the moral philosophies of the world in stone, while creating a shared understanding of morality that includes all relgions and creeds.
+A concise outline that analyzes and incorporates lessons, stories, morals, and ideologies from all religions, creating a relatable framework for followers of diverse faiths and worldviews to find common ground in human survival and morality.

 # Introduction and Short-Hand Guide
 There are two gods in the mind of all humans: The morally agnostic god of the universe, and our idealized personal god of the mind.